-This edition was published by DAW Books on December 4, 2012 in paperback and has 489 pages.
+This romance, science fiction is a paperback edition that was published by DAW Books on December 4, 2012 and has 489 pages.

 Sixth in the Katherine “Kitty” Katt romantic science-fiction series starring Kitty Katt Martini and her troupe of hunky, gorgeous, delicious-looking aliens.